thecore21m-btc/The-Core-Bitcoin-Communities-Network/The-Core-Bitcoin-Circular-Economies /BRANDING/README.md

 - If you're familiar with Adobe Illustrator, feel free to download the Ai files to modify the language, resize, or make other adjustments as needed.

 ### 🖌️ Customization
-- The "Bitcoin Accepted Here" second sticker includes a thin square outline where you can include the merchant’s paycode QR code for Lightning payments.
+- The "Bitcoin Accepted Here" sticker includes a thin square outline where you can include the merchant’s paycode QR code for Lightning payments.

 ## 📏 Measurements for Merchant Materials